Muhajir culture: Traditional dress

-The traditional clothing of Muhajirs is the traditional clothing worn by Muslims in North India, and it has both Muslim and South Asian influences.
-Both Muslim men and women wear the shalwar kameez as a daily dress, and kurta, pyjama and brightly-coloured waistcoats for special occasions.
+The traditional clothing of Muhajirs is the traditional clothing worn by Muslims in Indo-Islamicate North India, and it has both Muslim and South Asia influences.
+Kurta, pyjama and waistcoats symbolizes the quintessential traditional attire of muhajir men.
 Other traditional dresses for Muhajirs include the sherwani for men, which is believed to have been introduced to Pakistan by Muhajirs; the sari for women, which is an unstitched stretch of woven fabric arranged over the body like a robe; and the gharara for women, which originated from the nawabs' attempt to imitate the British evening gown.